Luna Cryptocurrency Collapse: How UST Broke and Why It Matters

 The cryptocurrency market isn't pretty right now.
-Look anywhere and you'll see red: bitcoin and ether are both down over 30% week-on-week, hitting lows not seen since 2020, and altcoins like solana, dogecoin and cardano are faring even worse.
-It's bad news for crypto investors, but nothing unheard of.
-These are notoriously volatile assets reacting to tempestuous economic conditions.
+Red is everywhere: bitcoin and ether are at their lowest points since 2020, and altcoins like dogecoin and cardano are faring even worse.
+While it's painful for crypto investors, this dip is far from unprecedented.
+Cryptocurrencies are infamous for their volatility, and tempestuous economic conditions are bringing down not just crypto, but the stock market too.

-What's much more unusual, and much more important, is the collapse of the Luna cryptocurrency and its associated TerraUSD (UST) stablecoin.
+What is unprecedented, however, is the collapse of the luna cryptocurrency and tis associated TerraUSD (UST) stablecoin.
 You may not have heard of UST before, or know what a stablecoin is, but it's a big deal.
-Billions in crypto wealth has been vaporized, sending shockwaves throughout the whole market.
+Billions of dollars in crypto wealth has been vaporized, sending shockwaves throughout the whole market.

-There are two intertwined stories here: That of the UST stablecoin and that of Luna, both of which are part of the Terra blockchain.
-The UST coin is designed to retain a value of one US dollar at all times, but it's depegged and fallen to as low as 30 cents.
-Then there's Luna, the centerpiece of Terra's ecosystem.
+There are two intertwined stories here: That of the UST stablecoin and that of luna, both of which are part of the Terra blockchain.
+The UST coin is designed to retain a value of one US dollar at all times, but depegged last Monday, on May 9, and has since fallen to just 17 cents.
+Then there's luna, the centerpiece of Terra's ecosystem.
 Its value has collapsed in one of the most stunning crypto crashes ever recorded.

-The coin's price fell from $116 in April to just a cent on Thursday.
-Its marketcap now stands at $641 million, down from a peak of over $40 billion.
+The coin's price fell from $116 in April to just a penny on Thursday.
+Its fallen further, trading over the weekend for a fraction of a cent.
+At the time of writing, luna is down to an eighth of a penny.
+Such an implosion has been seen for small-cap memecoins in the past, but never for something the size of luna, which had a market cap of over $40 billion just last month.

 "This is historic for the crypto markets," said Mike Boroughs, cofounder of crypto investments firm Fortis Digital.
 "This is a defining moment for the space due to its size and impact in terms of the amount of people that lost substantial value."